Sampling (statistics): Non-sampling error

-and the fact that potential participants may have multiple e-mail addresses, which they don't use anymore or don't check regularly.
+and the fact that potential participants may have multiple e-mail addresses, which they do not use anymore or do not check regularly.

 Survey weights

-In many situations the sample fraction may be varied by stratum and data will have to be weighted to correctly represent the population.
+In many situations, the sample fraction may be varied by stratum and data will have to be weighted to correctly represent the population.
 Thus for example, a simple random sample of individuals in the United Kingdom might not include some in remote Scottish islands who would be inordinately expensive to sample.
 A cheaper method would be to use a stratified sample with urban and rural strata.
 The rural sample could be under-represented in the sample, but weighted up appropriately in the analysis to compensate.

 More generally, data should usually be weighted if the sample design does not give each individual an equal chance of being selected.
 For instance, when households have equal selection probabilities but one person is interviewed from within each household, this gives people from large households a smaller chance of being interviewed.
 This can be accounted for using survey weights.
 Similarly, households with more than one telephone line have a greater chance of being selected in a random digit dialing sample, and weights can adjust for this.

 Weights can also serve other purposes, such as helping to correct for non-response.